deusipse/ummrc/README.md

-University of Melbourne Mathematics Research Competition
+Winning submission to University of Melbourne Mathematics Research Competition